Faculty

 Ruben Borg

-Ruben Borg (Chair) is an Alon Fellow (2008-2011) and Associate Professor in English at the Hebrew University of Jerusalem.
+Ruben Borg (Chair) is an Alon Fellow (2008-2011) and Associate Professor of English at the Hebrew University of Jerusalem.
 His research interests include Irish modernism, posthumanism, cyborg theory, and the dialogue between cinema and literature.
 His work has appeared in Journal of Modern LiteratureModernism / modernityModern Fiction Studies, Poetics Today, and in numerous other journals devoted to twentieth-century literature and film.
 He has also contributed chapters to collaborative volumes on Deleuze, Beckett, and Posthumanism.

 Read More